 In this last example the TextBoxes are arranged vertically into a single column, with the Name TextBox appearing twice.
 The layout is roughly:

 The data for the first row Name field is blanked out.
-The output with CanShrink true for Name and CanGrow true for Summary shows the the Name property TextBox has shrunk and the Summary information takes its place:
+The output with CanShrink true for Name and CanGrow true for Summary shows the Name property TextBox has shrunk and the Summary information takes its place: